 The Energy Price Guarantee means different things for fixed tariff customers depending on the unit rates they fixed at.

-The prepayment price cap has been set at £1,908 until 31 December 2023 and will apply in the same way the standard variable price cap does.
+The prepayment price cap is set at £1,463 from 1 April 2024 and is applied in the same way as the standard variable price cap.

 If you're not connected to the grid (for instance, if you live in a park home or on a heat network), support via the Energy Bill Relief Scheme (introduced for businesses and non-domestic customers) will be provided to the business which has the relationship with the energy supplier.
 This benefit will then be passed on to customers and enforced via legislation.